EvanEdwards/kchrome/README.md

 By altering the commandline to fire off a quick xdotool command right after the Chrome App launches, you can adjust the X window class so KDE can recognize the app and have a happy desktop.
 However, hand editing these would be a pain in the butt.
 Especially since one of the nice things about Google Chrome is the ease of moving from system to system and quickly installing new apps.

 kchrome both acts as a launcher and also alters the desktop files (trying to only alter original Chrome App desktop files) to use itself rather than launching Google Chrome directly.
-Suddenly your desktop is full of distinct icons and you can find Plex or Google Music and turn it down when your spouse walks in asking about the cat.
+Suddenly your Task Manager is full of distinct icons and you can find Plex or Google Music and turn it down when your spouse walks in asking about the cat.
 When that happens and you don't have a cat, the solution is beyond the scope of this little utility.

 ## Gotchas